 Authentication Guide

 Basic HTTP authentication and OAuth 2.0 are both supported depending on the security requirements and technical limitations of the organization.
-Each of your applications is issued a workflow_token and workflow_secret (viewable in your dashboard) that are used in either method.
+Each of your applications is issued a token and secret (viewable in your dashboard) that are used in either method.

 Basic HTTP Authentication